devspace-sh/devspace/docs/pages/cli/image-building/configuration/build-tools.md

 - [`custom`](#custom) for building images with a custom build command (e.g. for using Google Cloud Build)
 - [`disabled`](#disabled) for disabling image building for this image

-> Different images can be build using different build tools.
+> Different images can be built using different build tools.

 ## `docker` (default)